Fort Hunt, Virginia: History

 The site of present-day Fort Hunt Park was used as an asset for the United States military beginning in the Spanish–American War.
 The fort had been completed on land that used to belong to the River Farm plantation of George Washington.
 The fort was used to complement Fort Washington across the river in Maryland, but it was not involved in an actual battle during the Spanish–American War.

 During World War II, the fort was used as an interrogation center called P. O. Box 1142 where captive German officers were kept and questioned.
 Fort Hunt is the site of the death of Lieutenant Commander Werner Henke, the highest-ranking German officer to be shot while in American captivity during World War II.

 During the war and after, neighborhoods such as Waynewood and Snowden began arising in the area around the fort, and the commercial center for the community, Hollin Hall shopping center, was constructed on Fort Hunt Road.

 Demographics

+2020 Census

+At the 2020 census (some information from the 2022 American Community Survey) there were 17,231 people, 6,162 housing units and 5,874 households residing in the CDP.
+The population density was 2,748.2 inhabitants per square mile (1,061.7/km2).
+The average housing unit density was 982.8 per square mile (379.7/km2).
+The racial makeup of the CDP was 84.01% White, 2.11% African American, 0.18% Native American, 3.07% Asian, 0.08% Pacific Islander, 1.51% from other races, and 9.05% from two or more races.
+Hispanic or Latino of any race was 6.80% of the population.

+Of the family households, 72.6% were married couples, 9.1% were a male householder with no spouse, and 16.8% were a female householder with no spouse.
+The average family household had 3.09 people.

+The median age was 46.2, 25.6% of people were under the age of 18, and 20.8% were 65 years of age or older.
+Of the residents the largest ancestry is, 21.6% who had English ancestry, 10.7% spoke a language other than English at home, and 8% were born outside the United States, 76.4% of whom were naturalized citizens.

+The median income for a household in the CDP was $209,135, and the median income for a family was $234,343.
+15.2% of the population were military veterans, and 79% had a batchelor's degree or higher.
+In the CDP 1.8% of the population was below the poverty line, including 1.1% of those under age 18 and 2.7% of those age 65 or over, with 1.8% of the population without health insurance.

+2010 Census

+The population was 16,045 at the 2010 census.